YoussephAhmed/Simple-Data-Base-code/README.md

 # Simple-Data-Base-code
-A program that takes a Special well defined input form and do operations on it
+A program that takes a special well defined input form and do operations on it